marcus-nystrom/share-gaze/README.md

 The software is written in Python and PsychoPy, and has been tested on RED-m eye trackers from SensoMotoric Instruments (Teltow, Germany).
 The software consists of two parts:

+1)  sync_clocks: Software to set the clock time and resolution on the client computers.

-1) latency_reliability_test: Evaluating the latency and reliability when sharing gaze data in real-time across multiple computers.
+2) latency_reliability_test: Evaluating the latency and reliability when sharing gaze data in real-time across multiple computers.

-2) demo_shared_gaze: A minimal working example to share and display gaze in real-time across multiple eye-trackers.
+3) demo_shared_gaze: A minimal working example to share and display gaze in real-time across multiple eye-trackers.